RealTimeChris/simdjson/doc/basics.md

 For best performance, a `parser` instance should be reused over several files: otherwise you will needlessly reallocate memory, an expensive process.
-It is also possible to avoid entirely memory allocations during parsing when using simdjson.
+It is also possible to avoid entirely memory allocations during parsing when using simdjson2.
 [See our performance notes for details](performance.md).

 If you need to have several documents active at once, you should have several parser instances.

 string_view
 -------------

-The simdjson library builds on compilers supporting the [C++11 standard](https://en.wikipedia.org/wiki/C%2B%2B11).
+The simdjson2 library builds on compilers supporting the [C++11 standard](https://en.wikipedia.org/wiki/C%2B%2B11).
 It is also a strict requirement: we have no plan to support older C++ compilers.

-We represent parsed Unicode (UTF-8) strings in simdjson using the `std::string_view` class.
+We represent parsed Unicode (UTF-8) strings in simdjson2 using the `std::string_view` class.
 It avoids the need to copy the data, as would be necessary with the `std::string` class.
 It also avoids the pitfalls of null-terminated C strings.
 It makes it easier for our users to copy the data into their own favorite class instances (e.g., alternatives to `std::string`).

 A `std::string_view` instance is effectively just a pointer to a region in memory representing a string.
-In simdjson, we return `std::string_view` instances that either point within the input string you parsed (see [General direct access to the raw JSON string](#general-direct-access-to-the-raw-json-string)), or to a temporary string buffer inside our parser class instances that is valid until the parser object is destroyed or you use it to parse another document.
+In simdjson2, we return `std::string_view` instances that either point within the input string you parsed (see [General direct access to the raw JSON string](#general-direct-access-to-the-raw-json-string)), or to a temporary string buffer inside our parser class instances that is valid until the parser object is destroyed or you use it to parse another document.
 When using `std::string_view` instances, it is your responsibility to ensure that